zapatacomputing/QClassify/README.rst

 Try executing ``import qclassify`` to test the installation in your terminal.

-To instead install QCompress from source, clone this repository, ``cd`` into it, and run:
+To instead install QClassify from source, clone this repository, ``cd`` into it, and run:

 .. code-block:: bash